houbena/katacoda-scenarios/build-images/step1.md

 	`touch Dockerfile`{{execute}}

-	Hit the keyboard `a` to start editing.
+	In the editor view, click on `myDir` to expand its content, then click on `Dockerfile` to open it.

 	Paste following content to the Dockerfile: